 The Superior Lobe Chapter was formed in 2001.
 We maintain approximately 50 miles of Ice Age Trail in Rusk, Barron, Washburn and Burnett counties.

-Our chapter meets 6:30-8:00 p.m. monthly at the 2 E Marshall St. Rice Lake Public Library in Rice Lake We also sponsor seasonal hikes, including snowshoe hikes, bird walks and the Fall Adventure Weekend.
+Our chapter meets 6:30-8:00 p.m. monthly the third Tuesday at the 2 E Marshall St. Rice Lake Public Library in Rice Lake We also sponsor seasonal hikes, including snowshoe hikes, bird walks and the Fall Adventure Weekend.
 Go to the calendar for details on upcoming events.
 Check out our Facebook Page : Ice Age Trail Alliance-Superior Lobe Chapter.
 We would invite you to share photos of your Superior Lobe Chapter hikes.

 Our chapter offers the Superior Lobetrotter award to hikers who register and complete all 48 miles of Ice Age Trail from CTH-F in Rusk County to Lake 32 Rd. in Burnett County.
-For more information on becoming a Superior Lobetrotter, contact Letitia Koppa at email@example.com or call 651-485-1170
+For more information on becoming a Superior Lobetrotter, contact Letitia Crisler at firstname.lastname@example.org or call 651-485-1170

 For more information on chapter activities and/or hiking the Ice Age Trail in this region, contact our volunteer chapter coordinator: Bob Held 715-761-1657 email@example.com

 We are going to have to close the Grassy lake segment from Pershing to Lehmann Lake Rd because of the logging.
 Trail is tore up and not many blazes left.
 Hikers should road walk on Pershing east to Lehman lake rd, and go north to Shingle Camp and continue their hike